labsquare/cutevariant/mkdocs/docs/plugins/filters.md

 Note though, that if you have too many strings to test against one field, you may end up cluttering the VQL expression and make it hard to read.

-If you need to make really complex operations, you can break them down by creating new [sources](selections.md), *a.k.a.* selections.
+If you need to do really complex filtering operations, you can break them down by creating new [sources](../quick-start/selections.md)[^1], *a.k.a.* selections.

 ### Number operators